Frequently Asked Questions

 How long is a treatment?

-All appointments which includes time at the start to XXXX, and time at the end to XXXX.
+All appointments include time at the start for a pre-treatment check-in, and time at the end for post-treatment care and recommendations.
 The rest is hands-on time.

 What happens during a treatment?